kruthiksai/Linux-Commands-Notes/README.md

   - `a`: Show processes for all users.
   - `u`: Display the user/owner of the process along with detailed information such as CPU and memory usage.
   - `x`: Include processes not attached to a terminal.

+- `top`: It provides a dynamic, real-time view of running processes.
+It updates the list of processes and their CPU and memory utilization at a regular interval (default is every 3 seconds).

+- `kill -9 <PSID>`: Forcefully terminates the process.

+### Network Debugging Commands

+- `ping <destination>`: The command will send packets to the destination and wait for a response to check network connectivity.
+  - `<destination>` can be an IP address (e.g., 8.8.8.8) or a domain name (e.g., google.com).

+- `traceroute <destination>`: The command is a network diagnostic tool used to trace the route packets take from your machine to a target destination (such as a website or server).
+It helps identify network latency, routing issues, and where packets might be getting dropped.
+  - `<destination>` can be an IP address (e.g., 8.8.8.8) or a domain name (e.g., google.com).

+- `telnet <hostname or IP> <port>`: The telnet command is a network protocol and command-line tool used to establish a connection to a remote server over port 23 (default) or any other specified port.
+It allows users to interact with remote services manually, making it useful for testing network connectivity, open ports, and server responses.
+  - `<destination>` can be an IP address (e.g., 8.8.8.8) or a domain name (e.g., google.com).

+- `dig [options] [domain]`: This command is a powerful DNS lookup tool used to query Domain Name System (DNS) servers.
+It retrieves information about domain names, such as IP addresses, name servers, mail servers, and more.
+  - `[domain]` → The domain name or IP address you want to query.
+  - `A` → IPv4 address
+  - `AAAA` → IPv6 address
+  - `MX` → Mail Exchange (Email) servers
+  - `NS` → Name Servers
+  - `CNAME` → Canonical Name (alias)

+### Storage Management Commands

+- `ip addr`: This command is used in Linux to display and manage network interfaces and their assigned IP addresses.
+It is part of the ip command suite (iproute2 package) and is a modern replacement for the older ifconfig command.

+- `lsblk`: The command is used to list information about block devices, such as hard drives, SSDs, USB drives, and partitions.
+It provides a tree-like view of storage devices and their mount points.

+- `df`: This command will display the amount of disk space used and available on all mounted filesystems.
+- `df -h`: The -h option makes the output more readable by converting the values into human-friendly formats (e.g., KB, MB, GB).
+- `df -T`: The -T option includes the type of each file system.

+- `file -s /dev/<Newly added Volume>`: This command is used to check the type of data or file system present on a newly attached volume (disk/partition) in Linux.
+  - `/dev/xvdb: data`
+    - The volume has no file system (raw disk).
+    - You need to format the volume before mounting it.

+- `mkfs -t <filesystem_type> /dev/<device-name>`: The mkfs (make filesystem) command is used in Linux to format a block device (disk or partition) with a specified file system type.
+  - It prepares a disk or partition for data storage by creating a new file system.
+  - Warning: Running mkfs on a device erases all data on it!
+  - `<filesystem_type>`: Specify file system type (ext4, xfs, ntfs, etc.).
+  - `<device-name>`: Block device (e.g., /dev/sdb1).

+- `mount /dev/<device-name> <mount-point>`: The mount command is used to attach a storage device (disk, partition, or remote file system) to a directory in the Linux file system, making it accessible for use.
+  - `/dev/<device-name>` → The disk or partition you want to mount.
+  - `<mount-point>` → The directory where the device will be mounted.

+#### Configuration Files

+- `/etc/mtab`: This file in Linux is a system file that contains information about currently mounted file systems.
+It serves as a snapshot of all mounted devices and their mount options at a given moment.

+- `/etc/fstab` (File System Table): This is a system configuration file that defines how file systems and storage devices should be automatically mounted at boot time.
+It ensures that disks, partitions, and network file systems are mounted persistently across reboots.
+  - Need to copy mount file configuration from mtab to fstab